ZYMNZ/WebDev/README.md

     - 2em = 200% (meaning if the parent is 20px the element will be 2 x 20px = 40px)

   - **display**
-    - block (takes up the entire full width of the web page) <br>
+    - block (takes up the entire full width of the web page) <br><br>
       <img src="https://github.com/ZYMNZ/WebDev/assets/98342638/aff2b44c-df0d-44f3-9927-df4a181ecb26" width=500px>

     - inline (only takes up as much width as necessary.
-It does not start on a new line and allows other elements to appear beside it.) <br>
+It does not start on a new line and allows other elements to appear beside it.) <br><br>
       <img src="https://github.com/ZYMNZ/WebDev/assets/98342638/1e86f080-e2f6-41e3-9eda-e2af672b6e3e" width=500px>

-    - inline-block (make an element behave like both an inline and a block-level element.
-It allows the element to flow inline with surrounding content while maintaining block-level properties, such as setting a specific width and height.) <br>
+    - inline-block (make an element behave like an inline and a block-level element.
+It allows the element to flow inline with surrounding content while maintaining block-level properties, such as setting a specific width and height.) <br><br>

       <img src="https://github.com/ZYMNZ/WebDev/assets/98342638/0716a631-c872-45ba-bf46-7b59ef6e98ce" width=500px>
     - flex <br>
       - We wrap the elements(tags) with a div with the display=flex to apply the flex structure.
-We add "flex" in the **_container_** div.
+We add "flex" in the **_container_** div. <br><br>
       <img src="https://github.com/ZYMNZ/WebDev/assets/98342638/dec7624e-e086-4d0b-b00d-812f82dd86de" width=500px>

       <img src="https://github.com/ZYMNZ/WebDev/assets/98342638/62ef91f7-8659-4133-92a8-2552f0de6b54" width=500px>